-44. A whole house system that uses a combination of carbon filters and reverses osmosis is ideal for dealing with chloramines.
+44. A whole-house system that uses a combination of carbon filters and reverses osmosis is ideal for dealing with chloramines.

-45. Vitamin c shower heads are more effective in neutralizing chloramine than carbon-based shower heads.
+45. Vitamin c shower heads are more effective in neutralizing chloramine than carbon-based showerheads.
 Vitamin-C acts as a reducing agent.

 46. Faucet filter such as over the counter or under the counter filter s is only able to handle low flow filtration of chloramines.

-47. Boiling water does not removal chloramine.
+47. Boiling water does not remove chloramine.